gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 }
 ```

-And if I were to run the tests again, we would see as a result...
+And if I were to run the tests again, we would see as a result…

 ```bash
 $ make test